tonia83731/ACcafe-vite/README.md

   * User could see all the product information in Menupage
     * User could see product in both card and list mode
     * User could search items through search bar
-  * Users could click on "Add to Cart" button to add items into the Shopping bag
+  * Users could choose the quantity and click on "Add to Cart" button to add items into the Shopping bag
   * Users could click on "Add Wish" button to add items into the Wish list
-  * User could plus/minus the items at "Shopping Bat" section
+  * User could plus/minus the items at "Shopping Bag" section
-  * The Order Summary will include total price, tax and devliery price
+  * The Order Summary will include total price and devliery price
   * The users must fill in "Recipient Info." to submit their order
   * By hovering the like and bag icon on header, user could view their wishlist and bagitem
 * NewsPage
   * User could see all the news in the NewsPage
   * User could filter the news by clicking on the button group
   * By clicking on the news list title, the screen will popup for further information

+The project's BackStage is only available on desktop, will not open to the public.
+* BackLoginPage
+  * To login, user must fill in username(email) and password
+* BackProductListPage
+  * Users could view the product list
+  * Users could add, edit, delete prouduct list item.
+* BackProductNewsPage
+  * Users could view the news list
+  * Users could add, edit, delete news list item
+* BackProductOrderPage
+  * Users could view the order list
+  * Users could delete list item
+* Others
+  * To logout, click logout icon on back header, than will lead back to login page

 ## Demo Page Link
 https://tonia83731.github.io/ACcafe-vite/